Geodesic Growth of some 3-dimensional RACGs: Introduction

 Let $G$ be a group and $X$ a finite (monoid) generating set of $G$, that is, there exists a monoid morphism $\pi\colon X^*\to G$ that is surjective.
 Given a word $w\in X^*$, we denote by $\ell(w)$ its length.
 A word $w\in X^*$ is a {\it geodesic} if $\ell(w)=\min_{u\in X^*}\{ \ell(u) : \pi(w) = \pi(u)\}$.
 The {\it geodesic growth series} associated to $(G,X)$ is the formal power series

 One can similarly define the {\it standard growth series }associated to $(G,X)$ as the formal power series

 Both the standard and geodesic growth series encode geometric information of the Cayley graph of $G$ (with respect to the generating set $X$).
-For instance, the celebrated theorem of Gromov on groups of polynomial growth says that the sequence $\{ \sharp\pi(X^n)\}_{n=0}^\infty$ is bounded by a polynomial on $n$ if and only if $G$ is virtually nilpotent.
+For instance, the celebrated theorem of Gromov on groups of polynomial growth says that the sequence of coefficients of $\{s_i\}_{i=0}^\infty$ is bounded by a polynomial on $i$ if and only if $G$ is virtually nilpotent.
 The geodesic growth has been less studied compared with standard growth, and moreover it is much more sensitive to the change of generating sets.
 In this paper, we focus on families of groups with some preferred generating sets.

-{\it Right angled Coxeter groups} (RACGs for short) is a family of groups described in terms of their defining presentation.
-Giving a simplicial graph $\Gamma$ with vertex set $V$ and edge set $E$, one associates to $\Gamma$ the right angled Coxeter group $C_\Gamma$ defined by the following presentation:
+{\it Right-angled Coxeter groups} (RACGs for short) is a family of groups described in terms of their defining presentation.
+Giving a simplicial graph $\Gamma$ with vertex set $V$ and edge set $E$, one associates to $\Gamma$ the right-angled Coxeter group $C_\Gamma$ defined by the following presentation:

-One calls $V$ is the {\it standard generating set } of $C_\Gamma$.
-We can also associate to $\Gamma$ the the {\it right angled Artin Group} $A_\Gamma$ given by the presentation:
+One calls $V$ the {\it standard generating set} of $C_\Gamma$.
+We can also associate to $\Gamma$ the {\it right-angled Artin group} $A_\Gamma$ given by the presentation:

 One calls $V\sqcup V^{-1}$ the {\it standard generating set } of $A_\Gamma$.